-1.4 General Location Map
+1.4 General Location Maps

-The general location map for the facility can be found as Figure A. Figures B-1, B-2, B-3 and B-4 contain all site maps and receiving waters associated with stormwater discharges from the TA-03-38 Shops and MFSSA.
+A general site map of the facility can be found in Figure B-1.The nearby receiving waters map (Figure B-2) shows the locations of all receiving waters associated with stormwater discharges from the facility.
 100% of the site flows to Sandia Canyon.
 The canyon at this location is a perennial stream and eventually flows into the Rio Grande approximately 10 miles southeast of the site.

-1.5 Site Map
+1.5 Site Maps

-The site maps provided as Figures B-1, B-2 and B-3 illustrate the facility's activities: including facility boundaries, structures, impervious surfaces, industrial activity areas, spills, operational areas, drainage patterns, stormwater controls, monitoring locations, outfalls, and nearby receiving waters.
+Site maps illustrate the facility's activities: including property boundaries, structures, impervious surfaces, operational areas as well as information on drainage patterns, stormwater and erosion control structures, potential pollutant sources, and nearby receiving streams.

-- Site boundaries and acreage.
-The site covers approximately 2.19 acres (total). - Significant structures and impervious surfaces.
-The MFS is 100 % (primarily due to paved lots and structures) and the MFSSSA is 0% impervious. - Direction of stormwater flow and site drainage.
-Direction of flow is indicated with arrows. - Locations of stormwater control measures.
-Control measures are identified numerically. - Locations of all receiving waters.
-Stormwater discharges to Sandia Canyon (Sigma Canyon to NPDES outfall 001) which is an impaired water.
-There is no TMDL for Sandia Canyon.
-A map of nearby receiving waters is provided as Figure B-3. - Locations of all stormwater conveyances.
-This includes all ditches, pipes, and swales. - Locations of potential pollutant sources. - Locations of significant spills or leaks. - Locations of all stormwater monitoring points. - Locations of stormwater inlets and outfalls.
-Each outfall has a unique identification code. - This facility is not currently associated with a municipal separate storm sewer system (MS4). - Areas of designated critical habitat for endangered or threatened species.
-There are none in the direct vicinity of the TA-03-38 Shops.
-The MFSSSA is within critical habitat areas.
-A map for threatened and endangered species within LANL property is included as Figure B-4. - There are no non-stormwater discharges at the facility (see certification in Attachment 3) - Locations of the following activities where such activities are exposed to precipitation: - loading/unloading areas; - o locations used for the treatment, storage, or disposal of waste; - o processing and storage areas;
+- Site Boundaries and Acreage.
+The site covers approximately 1.27 acres - Significant Structures and Impervious Surfaces.
+The site is 75% impervious, primarily rooftops, asphalt, compacted asphalt millings or concrete surfaces.

-- immediate access roads used or traveled by carriers of raw materials, manufactured products, waste material, or by-products used or created by the facility; - o machinery; and - o locations and sources of run-on to the site.
+- Direction of Stormwater Flow and Site Drainage.
+Direction of flow is indicated with arrows. - Locations of Structural Stormwater Control Measures. - Locations of all Receiving Waters in the immediate vicinity of the facility, indicating if any of the waters are Impaired and, if so, whether the waters have TMDLs established for them (see paragraph below this list).
+A map of nearby receiving waters is provided in Figure B-2. - Locations of all Stormwater Conveyances.
+This includes all ditches, pipes, and swales. - Locations of Potential Pollutant Sources. - Locations of Significant Spills or Leaks. - Locations of all Stormwater Monitoring Points. - Locations of Stormwater Inlets and Outfalls.
+Of which each will require a unique identification code for each outfall (e.g., Outfall 029, etc.), indicating if you are treating one or more outfalls as "substantially identical" and an approximate outline of the areas draining to each outfall. - This facility is not associated with a municipal separate storm sewer system (MS4) - Areas of designated critical habitat for endangered or threatened species.
+There are none in the direct vicinity of the facility.
+However, a map for threatened and endangered species within LANL property is included in Figure B-3. - There are no non-stormwater discharges at the facility (see certification in Attachment 3) - Locations of the following activities where such activities are exposed to precipitation: - o fueling stations (refueling trucks are kept on site); - o vehicle and equipment maintenance and/or cleaning areas; - loading/unloading areas; - o locations used for the treatment, storage, or disposal of wastes; - liquid storage tanks; - processing and storage areas; - immediate access roads and rail lines used or traveled by carriers of raw materials, manufactured products, waste material, or by-products used or created by the facility; - o transfer areas for substances in bulk; - o machinery; and - o location and sources of run-on to the site.